 What Are The Cons of Contextual Advertising?

-There are not a lot of disadvantages of contextual advertising but here are still a few:
+There are not a lot of disadvantages to contextual advertising, but here are still a few:

 • Paid ads may be expensive for advertisers.